not-monday/stronk-backend/README.md

 # Testing

-Set up a test database
+Set up flask to use test database

 1. Fill in `TEST_DATABASE_URL` in your `.env`
 2. Run `source scripts/setup.sh --testing`

 Run unit tests and graphQL tests
+1. Run the server `flask run`

-`./scripts/test.sh`
+2. Run the tests `./scripts/test.sh`

 # Contributing